Series · Terraform Agents · Chapter 6

 }

 • kms:Decrypt is needed even just to read the secret because secrets are KMS-encrypted at rest.
+Forgetting this is the #1 reason your gateway boots and then 401s on every fetch.

-Step 3: deploy LiteLLM on ECS
+Step 3: deploy LiteLLM on ECS#

 1